-Although PTSD is often associated with soldiers, police officers, and other emergency personnel involved in life-threatening situations, the disorder can be triggered by any overwhelming experience.
+Although PTSD is often associated with soldiers, military & police officers, and other emergency personnel involved in life-threatening situations, the disorder can be triggered by any overwhelming experience.
 Chances for developing it are greatest if an incident is extreme, long-lasting or repeated over time.
 Premeditated, human-inflicted trauma, such as rape or physical attack, tends to be more closely linked to PTSD than impersonal accidents and disasters.
 The level to which the distressing incident was unforeseen and out of a person’s control also plays a role.

 What are the effects of PTSD?

 The fear felt during traumatic events can have lifelong consequences.
 Individuals who experience sudden, unprovoked and disturbing memory flashbacks or find themselves having repeated nightmares may be suffering from PTSD.

 Many individuals will silently suffer with Treatment for Post traumatic Stress Disorder, and seek to minimize its effects through self-destructive activities, such as medicating traumatic memories with drugs, alcohol, food or sexual behaviors.

 The Meadows can help